paulodo55/serviceflow-ai/PERFECTION_ROADMAP.md

-# 🎯 ServiceFlow CRM Perfection Roadmap
+# 🎯 VervidFlow CRM Perfection Roadmap

 ## ✅ WHAT YOU HAVE (ALREADY EXCELLENT!)